Cologne for canines

 Finding somewhere to stay

 Cologne has quite a few hotels (to suit every pocket) – that allow dogs.
 They can usually stay free of charge but sometimes there is an extra charge.
-Here are three hotels that take dogs:
+Here are two hotels that take dogs:

 - Flandrischer Hof, in the centre of the city, allows dogs at no extra charge.
 It’s located close to Cologne’s green belt, the perfect place for you and Fido to stretch your legs.